AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/document-security.md

 ## Best practices {#policy-sets}

+Policies are reusable sets of permissions and user groups that can be applied on a set of documents.
+When number of different user roles and documents within a department grow, the number of policies  are also expected to grow.
+Here are some considerations and best practices to create and manage polices:

+* **Create reusable policies**: Adobe recommends to reuse policies across a variety of documents.
+Keeping policies to a minimum helps in easier management and providing an optimum performance.

-* **Create reusable policies**: While creating a policy, add multiple authorized users and confidentiality settings to it.
-It helps create a reusable policy.
-You can reuse such policies across multiples documents.
+To create a reusable policy, while creating a policy, add all possible authorized users and confidentiality settings to it.

-* **Create Custom Policy sets**: A Policy set named *Global Policy Set* is available by default.
-Create your custom policy sets and add your policies with common business purpose to them.
-It makes it easier for policy set coordinators to manage related policies.
-For example, a separate policy set for finance and product management teams.
+* **Create Custom Policy sets**: A policy set combines multiple policies into a manageable entity.
+Create your custom policy sets, use them to group related policies, and make policy sets available to a subset of users in the system.
+Do not create a separate policy set for each policy.

+Using policy sets makes it easier to assign and manage related policies for specific users in the system.
+For example, separate policy sets for finance and product management teams can help easily manage and apply related policies to documents designated for corresponding teams.

+* **Keep the policy sets to a limited number**: Policies are reusable sets of permissions and users that can be applied across a variety of documents.
+The number of policies and policy sets are  expected to grow:
+  * When number of different user roles and documents within a department grow.
+  * When departments of an organization work in isolation and have a tight control on the policies they manage.

-* **Avoid creating a large number of policy sets**: Keep the number of policy set to a minimum.
-It is easier to manage a few policy sets.
+Adobe recommends to keep the number of policy sets to a minimum.
+It helps easily manage policy sets and provide a better performance.
+To keep policy sets to a minimum:

+  * Create reusable policies
+  * Create an organization wide policy sets instead of department wide policy sets
+  * Create policies that can the shared across multiple departments

+  >[!NOTE]
+  >
+  > You can retrieve a maximum of 1000 policy set names from the database at any time, so keep the number of policy sets to a minimum.

 * **Use external authorizer to apply permissions dynamically:** You can use [external authorizer](https://help.adobe.com/en_US/livecycle/11.0/ProgramLC/WS624e3cba99b79e12e69a9941333732bac8-6f26.2.html) to evaluate and dynamically apply permissions based on external condition.
-For example, decide based on the current geo-location of customer whether a user can print a policy-protected document.
+For example, decide based on the current geo-location of the customer whether a user can print a policy-protected document.

+In some cases, using an external authorizer also helps reduce the number of required policies.